g-tejas/fsync/README.md

 - Supports up to protocol ?
 - Uses HTTP to bypass most firewalls

+## Tests are broken right now!!
+Need to make them run in the correct order / monolith test

 # Fancy words
 - **Server**: The host providing the data
 - **Client**: The host that will get the synced data